Spin caloritronics as a probe of nonunitary superconductors: Materials and Methods

 \subsection{Availability}

-T. Matsushita and I. Vekhter conceived this work and constructed the linear response theory to the thermal gradient.
-T. Matsushita and T. Mizushima performed the symmetry-based analysis for the SSE and the SNE.
+T. Matsushita and I. Vekhter conceived this work and constructed the linear response theory of the spin current to the thermal gradient in superconductors.
+T. Matsushita and T. Mizushima performed the symmetry-based analysis for the SSSE and the SNE.
+T. Matsushita performed all numerical calculations.
 All authors discussed the calculated results and wrote the paper.